 Fordham University gratefully accepts monetary donations directed to the development of the library.

-Please contact Michael Wares, Assistant Director for Technical Services at firstname.lastname@example.org if you are interested in donating materials or financial support to the University Libraries.
+Please contact Michael Wares, Assistant Director for Technical Services at firstname.lastname@example.org if you are interested in donating materials to the University Libraries.